Granze/applause/README.md

 - clone the project and `cd` into the folder
 - from your terminal run `npm install && bower install`
 - run `gulp watch` to launch the local server and watch your files
-- start creating your slides editing `slides.html`
+- start creating your slides editing `index.html`

-When you are done editing, run `gulp`, this will create a "presentation" folder with your compiled slides inside.
+When you are done editing, run `gulp build`, this will create a "presentation" folder with your compiled slides inside.
 Enjoy!

 ##Configuration options: